RareSkills/blog/underconstrained-circom/underconstrained-circom.md

 ![witness signal labels](https://static.wixstatic.com/media/935a00_7d0345e1fc664c74a1d1d76f35550120~mv2.png/v1/fill/w_678,h_620,al_c,q_90,enc_auto/935a00_7d0345e1fc664c74a1d1d76f35550120~mv2.png)

 To exploit this circuit, we want to assign a value to `i` that causes `out ≠ c`.
-However, Circom does not give us a mechanism to write directly to signals that are not input signals, and `i` is not an input signal (maybe to make our hack a little harder?). (snarkjs does provide a fullprove api which seems to do this, but this [code has been broken since 2021](https://github.com/iden3/snarkjs/issues/107)).
+However, Circom does not give us a mechanism to write directly to signals that are not input signals, and `i` is not an input signal (maybe to make our hack a little harder?). (snarkjs does provide a fullProve api which seems to do this, but this [code has been broken since 2021](https://github.com/iden3/snarkjs/issues/107)).

 ### Example malicious witness